S3-working-group/s3-practical-guide/S3-practical-guide.md

 _An **agreement** is an agreed upon guideline, process or protocol designed to guide the flow of value._

 -   agreements are created in response to drivers
--   agreements are the **accountability of the people** that make them
+-   **overall accountability** for an agreement lies with the people that make them
+-   an agreement can include **delegation of specific responsibilities** to individuals or groups
 -   agreements are **regularly reviewed**

 **Note**: In S3, guidelines, processes or protocols created by individuals in roles are treated as agreements.